Marriage & Parenthood

 Subsidised infant care and childcare services

-In addition, measures are in place to help parents manage their work and family commitments.
-For example, the Tripartite Guidelines on FWA Requests will come into effect on 1 December 2024 to require employers to properly consider employees’ formal FWA requests, and encourage both sides to have constructive discussions to work out FWAs that are mutually beneficial.
+Apart from legislated leave provisions, the Tripartite Guidelines on Flexible Work Arrangement Requests (TG-FWAR), which came into effect on 1 December 2024, requires employers to properly consider employees’ formal Flexible Work Arrangement (FWA) requests, and encourage both sides to have constructive discussions to work out FWAs that are mutually beneficial.
 The Tripartite Standards on Work-Life Harmony and Unpaid Leave for Unexpected Care Needs were also established in 2021 and 2018 respectively, to highlight good employment practices that all employers are recommended to implement at their workplace.

 More details on all the support measures can be found at go.gov.sg/mpbooklet and madeforfamilies.gov.sg.
 Parents may also use the Family Support Calculator in the LifeSG app, to find out how much benefits they can receive.